kiki-95/BIA_Project/README.md

 Astronomy involves studying objects beyond Earth's atmosphere, such as stars, galaxies, and quasars.
 Spectral classification is a crucial tool for understanding the properties of these objects, including their composition, temperature, and magnetic fields.

-This project uses **machine learning models** to classify celestial objects based on their spectral data, contributing to a deeper comprehension of the cosmos.
+This project uses **machine learning models** to classify celestial objects based on their spectral data.
 ---

 ## 🗂 Dataset